German National Tourist Board

-The German National Tourist Board (abbreviation: GNTB, Deutsche Zentrale für Tourismus e.V., DZT) is a national marketing organisation and has worked with the Federal Government of Germany to promote tourism in and to Germany.
+The German National Tourist Board (abbreviation: GNTB, Deutsche Zentrale für Tourismus e.V., DZT) is a national marketing organisation which has worked with the Federal Government of Germany to promote tourism in and to Germany.
 It represents Germany throughout the world as a destination for holidays, business travel and visits to friends and family.

 The GNTB is an eingetragener Verein which was founded in 1948.
 The head office is situated in Frankfurt am Main, Germany.
 The marketing organisation is mainly financed by the German National Ministry of Economy & Technology.

 Since 1999, the German National Tourist Board has also been responsible for the marketing of domestic tourism from one region to another.
 Its strategic goal is the responsible marketing of inter-regional Vacation Themes in Germany.

 The GNTB works in close cooperation and economic partnership with all levels of the tourism industry in Germany.

 Offices / agencies

 Marketing is split into six regional management areas: